SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-cms-solutions-for-websites/rule.md

 A Traditional CMS is a monolith, which means it has both a front-end and back-end.
 It uses server side technology like PHP (Wordpress,  Joomla, Magento) or ASP.Net (DNN, Umbraco, Sitefinity) and a single database.
 All pages are served by one or many backend servers.

 A Headless CMS deals strictly with the content.
 Created content is accessed via Application Programming Interfaces (APIs), which gives you full flexibility on how you build the front-end for your website.
-Headless CMSs are also very appropriate for JAMstack sites: see the [State of Jamstack 2021 Report](https://kontent.ai/resources/state-of-jamstack-2021-report) by Kentico for more information.

 For example, you can use a Headless CMS with a super fast Static Site Generator (SSG): see the rule on the [best static site tech](https://www.ssw.com.au/rules/do-you-use-the-best-static-site-tech-stack).